-Preventative Maintenance Lockout/ Tagout Procedures
+Preventative Maintenance (Lockout/ Tagout Procedures)

 - 1. Certified mechanics are to conduct work that required lockout and tagout - 2.
 Place disconnected device in the OFF position and test for potential energization - a.
 If it a mobile piece of equipment, use the chocks to ensure no inadvertent movement - b.
-If applicable, shut off air supply, release residual air pressure, remove the hose - Lockout gas, steam, or other valves at the point of operation and open others to bleed of residual pressure - d.
+If applicable, shut off air supply, release residual air pressure, remove the hose

+- c.
+Lockout gas, steam, or other valves at the point of operation and open others to bleed of residual pressure - d.
 Drain or bleed off hydraulic lines - e.
 Block or otherwise immobilize gravity devices and mechanisms under tension or pressure such as rams, springs or fly wheels - 3.
 Install appropriate locking devices - 4.
 Verify Zero-Energy test operation switches to verify that the equipment cannot be restarted, if lockout has not occurred, do not proceed - 5.
 Remove all lockout and tagout devices (locks, tags, blocks, chains, etc.) once work completed, and the equipment is inspected/safe - 6.
 Lockout and tagout devices are only to be removed by the worker who installed them - 7.
 Re-energize equipment as applicable and have the operator test run the equipment to ensure that everything is working properly

-The completed Preventive Maintenance Records will be maintained by the Project Manager and they will ensure the schedule is kept current.
+The completed Preventive Maintenance Records will be maintained on the 4S electronic platform.

-Preventative Maintenance Defective Machinery and Equipment
+Preventative Maintenance (Defective Machinery and Equipment)